 Before aesthetic judgements can be addressed, their place in Kant's system has to be explained with reference to teleological judgements.
 Kant writes about how every determinate judgement involves reflection

 .
 He compares teleological judgment and aesthetic judgement as two different types of reflective judgement.
 Teleological judgements have to deal with products of nature; they are merely reflective because they do not determine concepts by subsuming the particular empirical perception under laws of causality.
-Instead they only compare the empirical objects to the reason's notion of casualty to posit reason's necessity of integrating these empirical concepts under the law of causality.
+Instead they only compare the empirical objects to the reason's notion of causality to posit reason's necessity of integrating these empirical concepts under the law of causality.
 Thus, teleological judgement

 s employ causality not to subsume representations of empirical sense data under its principle but use the empirical sense data's willingness to lend itself to reason's concept of causality to validate the concept of causality itself.